gohugoio/hugo/content/en/getting-started/configuration.md

 ## Configuration environment variables

+DART_SASS_BINARY
+: (`string`) The absolute path to the Dart Sass executable.
+By default, Hugo searches for the executable in each of the paths in the `PATH` environment variable.

+HUGO_ENVIRONMENT
+: (`string`) Overrides the default [environment], typically one of `development`, `staging`, or `production`.

+[environment]: /getting-started/glossary/#environment

+HUGO_FILE_LOG_FORMAT
+: (`string`) A format string for the file path, line number, and column number displayed when reporting errors, or when calling the `Position` method from a shortcode or Markdown render hook.
+Valid tokens are `:file`, `:line`, and `:col`.
+Default is `:file::line::col`.

+{{< new-in 0.123.0 >}}

+HUGO_MEMORYLIMIT
+: (`int`) The maximum amount of system memory, in gigabytes, that Hugo can use while rendering your site.
+Default is 25% of total system memory.

 HUGO_NUMWORKERMULTIPLIER
-: Can be set to increase or reduce the number of workers used in parallel processing in Hugo.
-If not set, the number of logical CPUs will be used.
+: (`int`) The number of workers used in parallel processing.
+Default is the number of logical CPUs.

 ## Configure with environment variables